 - We will not be liable to you for any loss arising from any unauthorised Transaction where you acted fraudulently or where, with intent or gross negligence, you failed to use your account in accordance with these General Terms and Conditions.

-- We shall not be liable for non-execution or defective execution in relation to a P2P Payment or a Cash Out we have made in accordance with a unique identifier given to us by you which proves to be incorrect.
+- We shall not be liable for non-execution or defective execution in relation to a Joompay Payment or an Outgoing Bank Transfer we have made in accordance with a unique identifier given to us by you which proves to be incorrect.
 However, we shall make reasonable efforts to recover funds involved in that transaction and may charge you for doing so, including passing on to you charges made by intermediary banks and/or the payee’s bank for their assistance in the tracing process.

-- We are not liable to you for the correct execution of a P2P Payment, a Cash Out, an ATM Withdrawal or a Card Purchase, if we can prove to you (and where relevant, to any payee’s payment services provider) that the payee’s payment services provider received the payment within the appropriate time period.
+- We are not liable to you for the correct execution of a Joompay Payment, an Outgoing Bank Transfer, an ATM Withdrawal or a Card Purchase, if we can prove to you (and where relevant, to any payee’s payment services provider) that the payee’s payment services provider received the payment within the appropriate time period.
 We will however, upon your request, make efforts to trace any non-executed or defectively executed payment transactions or any Cash Outs which were correctly executed to an account which is deemed fraudulent and notify you of any outcome involving our search.

 - In the event of an incorrect execution of a payment order, Joompay, with the exclusion of a refund, can also initiate measures for corrective action to the extent possible if the payment order contains all the information necessary to take corrective actions in relation to the relevant incorrect execution, particularly in cases where Joompay has transferred an amount that is different from the amount specified in the payment order.